Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "We are all faced with a series of great opportunities brilliantly disguised as impossible situations. "
+> "One of the most difficult things is not to change society - but to change yourself."
-> — **Charles Swindoll**
+> — **Nelson Mandela**

 ---

-_Last updated: 11 May 2025 ⏳_
+_Last updated: 12 May 2025 ⏳_